donniebishop/dotfiles/README.md

 dotfiles
 ========
 Linux customizations; lots of stuff stolen from /r/unixporn.
-Pacakages with links are to the git repositories or AUR packages.
+Packages with links are to the git repositories or AUR links.
+It's safe to assume that if it's not linked, it can be installed directly via pacman :)

 The Goods
 ---------